cvthirumalakumar/Optimized-Warehouse-Management-with-AutoAI/README.md

    Understanding the Scope of work from the following points

-Goal of the Project:
+__Goal of the Project:__
     The goal of this project is to predict the demanded raw materials for next 10 weeks or future.To reduce the economical loss by reducing the wastage of perishable raw materials and can attain profits by securing the needs for demand.

 Objective of the Deliverables:

-   Task: Collecting the historical data from the food company that contains details about the past orders and training the model with the data and validating the model.
+   __Task:__ Collecting the historical data from the food company that contains details about the past orders and training the model with the data and validating the model.

-Deliverable: A list containing the details about the requirement of raw materials for next  10 weeks.
+__Deliverable__ : A list containing the details about the requirement of raw materials for next  10 weeks.
 Difficulty Level:No need of coding experience with AutoAI.Easy to deploy with Node-Red(Basic understanding of HTML is sufficient).
 Business / Social Impact:-
 Decreases economical loss by reducing the wastage of perishable raw materials.